 Like barrel racing, pole bending is another common gymkhana game.
-As with other rodeo or gymkhana games, pole bending is a race so is a timed event.
+As with other rodeo or gymkhana games, pole bending is a race, so it is a timed event.
 The object is to run the pattern correctly as quickly as possible, without knocking down any of the poles.
 The rider must train the horse to obey rein and leg aids for the best results.

 Setting Up the Pattern